jadijadi/lpic1book/content/1032_process_text_streams_using_filters.md

 -rw-rw-r-- 1 jadi jadi 0 Jan  4 17:37 directory_data
 ```

-Some common cat switches are `-n` to show line numbers, `-s` to squeeze blanks, `-T` to show tabs and `-v` to show non-printing characters.
+Some common cat switches are `-n` to show line numbers, `-s` to squeeze blanks, `-T` to show tabs, and `-v` to show non-printing characters.

 ### bzcat, xzcat, zcat, gzcat
-There are used to directly `cat` the bz, xz and Z & gz compressed files.
+There are used to directly `cat` the bz, xz, and Z & gz compressed files.
 These let you see the contents of compressed files without uncompressing them first.

 ### less
 This is a powerful tool to view larger text files.
 It can paginate, search and move in text files.

 > There is another command called `more`.
-Its more familiar for people coming from the DOS environment and not very common in the Linux world.
+It's more familiar for people coming from the DOS environment and not very common in the Linux world.
 Do not use it.
 Remember: `less` is more than `more`.

-Some common less commands are as follow.
+Some less common commands are as follows.

 |Command|Usage|
 |-|-|